GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-expr.rst

 can check out the :ref:`control structures` section of the main user guide for details on how to use these features.

-What follows is a "tutorial by immersion": you'll implement a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
+In :ref:`Extended Exercise: The PNG Format`, we'll work through the implementation of a much more complicated layout specification one step at a time, with any gaps in necessary knowledge filled in.
 The exercises are followed by solutions, so if you get stuck, you can skip ahead to those solutions for clarification.